dedo94/Domitilla/README.md

 ## Usage example

 - CHOOSE FILE: Click on "select" button under the "graph1" and/or "graph2" section and browse till the desired file and then select it, next click on "OK".
 For dismissing the selection popup click outside the selection area.
-Unfortunately, at the moment,  if you click "OK" without any file selected the program will crash.

 - DRAW: Select at least one graph.